MileHacker Logo

 Health & Medical

 Medical facilities in Port Sudan are basic.
-Emergency services may be limited.
+Emergency some services may be limited.
 Travel insurance is highly recommended.

 Health Guidelines